HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_results.md

 The DTR application creates a QuestionnaireResponse resource through the course of normal operation.
 This resource may be persisted in the EHR system of the healthcare provider if it is supported.
 It may also be transmitted to the Payer IT system.

 #### Interaction with Payer API
 The Payer IT system should support the FHIR create interaction to allow the DTR application to send the QuestionnaireResponse resource to the payer.
-The FHIR endpoint for the payer may require authention.
+The FHIR endpoint for the payer may require authentication.
 If it is required, it SHALL follow the procedures described in Section 4.4.1.1 - Authentication of SMART on FHIR application to payer API.